feastorg/Slice_AQOR/documentation/README.md

 - TL072HIDR op amp
   - same as used in pH
 - TPS60400DBV
-  - same as used in pH
+  - same as used in pH and EC
 - BNC connector
   - same as used in pH